 First, we have to understand what love actually means.
 There’s a difference between platonic love and real affection.
 This time I’m referring myself to the actual intense feeling that takes over us if we’re attracted to one person.
 But do we decide who we are attracted to, or do we blindly follow our prime instinct?

-Okay, that’s just a quick and simple biology explanation about serotonin, dopamine, estrogen, and testosterone doing what they do.
+Okay, that’s just a quick and straightforward biology explanation about serotonin, dopamine, estrogen, and testosterone doing what they do.
 But how do they know when to get their job done?

 I blame it all on the law of attraction. 😉